 - Turn on the water supply to fill the toilet tank and inspect if there is any more leak.

+That’s how to troubleshoot a toilet that runs constantly.
 If the toilet continues to run without stopping or runs randomly even after replacing the fill valve and the flapper, call the plumber for help.